OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

     - This can either be permanent, or for a period of a few days.
     - This needs to be done with more than just a cookie, which could be stolen by an attacker.
         - For example, a cookie matched to the previous IP address the cookie was issued for.
-- Whitelisting corporate IP ranges (or, more strictly, using location as a second factor).
+- Allow corporate IP ranges (or, more strictly, using location as a second factor).
     - This doesn't protect against malicious insiders, or a user's workstation being compromised.
 - Only requiring MFA for sensitive actions, not for the initial login.
     - This will depend heavily on the functionality in the application.